CansyLand/doge-academy/README.md

 Doge Academy is an open source visual novel featuring the famous Doge meme attending an all-shibe school in Tokyo.

 The catch?
 You actually learn how Dogecoin works!
-Navigate your way through high school as a dog and make friends (or enemies!) along the way.
+Navigate your way through high school as a dog and make friends along the way.

 It was created within 3 days on Doge Hackathon (Dogeathon) 2022